Skip to content

 The illusion of fluency

-In 2006, psychologists Jeffrey Karpicke and Henry Roediger ran an experiment at Washington University in St. Louis.
+In 2006, psychologists Henry Roediger and Jeffrey Karpicke ran an experiment at Washington University in St. Louis.
 They split students into groups and had them learn Swahili vocabulary.
 One group studied the words, then studied them again.
-The other group studied the words, then took a test on them -- no feedback, no grades, just the act of trying to remember.
+The other group studied the words, then took a test on them.
+No feedback, no grades, just the act of trying to remember.

 A week later, the testing group remembered 80% of the words.
 The restudy group remembered 36%.